MarionetteEnsemble/Puppeto/GUIDE.md

 Welcome to the fun and exciting world of Puppeto programming!
-In this beginner's guide, we'll explore the basics of Puppeto, a language where variables are named in snake_case.
+In this beginner's guide, we'll explore the basics of Puppeto.
 We'll also learn about various data types and how to use them in your code.

 # Syntax